Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Introduction

-This paper is organized as follows: Sec. \ref{model} introduces the couple kicked top model.
-Then, in Sec. \ref{eff-Ham-CKT}, this kicked system is analyzed from the Floquet theory perspective.
-The effective time-independent Hamiltonian is derived using the Van Vleck method.
-In Secs. \ref{Class-Dyn} and \ref{Quant-Mech}, discuss classical and quantum mechanics of the effective Hamiltonian.
-The entanglement in the time-independent coupled top system is calculated in Section \ref{Entanglement}.
-In Sec. \ref{phase transition}, the QPTs in the system are studied.
+We organize this paper as follows: Sec. \ref{model} introduces the coupled top model.
+Sections \ref{Class-Dyn} and \ref{Quant-Mech} discuss the classical and quantum mechanics of the system.
+The entanglement between the two tops in the coupled top model is studied in Sec. \ref{Entanglement}.
+In Sec. \ref{phase transition}, transitions in energies of the systems are presented.
 The paper is concluded in Sec. \ref{Conclusion}.